 )

-In the rest of this article, we’ll follow this route and implement our own schedulers using the Callback() functionality in Keras.
+In the rest of this article, we’ll create our own schedulers using the Callback() functionality in Keras to gain a deeper understanding of how different schedulers work.

 The underlying mechanism of learning rate decay is to reduce the learning rate as epochs increase.
-So, we basically want to specify our learning rate to be some decreasing functions of epochs.
+So, we basically want to specify our learning rate to be some decreasing function of epochs.

 Linear decay scheme